mbforbes/factorgraph-viz/README.md

 ## Customization

 There are three places to configure `factorgraph-viz` without recompiling it:

-(1) in the config JSON file (found by default in `data/config/default.json`), (2) the CSS file (found by default in `css/default.css`), (3) the HTML file (`index.html`).
+1.  in the config JSON file (found by default in `data/config/default.json`)
+2.  the CSS file (found by default in `css/default.css`)
+3.  the HTML file (`index.html`)

-### `data/config/default.json`
+### 1. `data/config/default.json`

 This file is where all of the configuration is loaded.
-It specifies which factor graph JSON file to load, how large to render random variables and factors, the strength and location of the positioning forces that alter the layout of the factor graph, and the colorization scheme that is applied when the `weights` property is provided.
+It specifies where factor graph JSON files can be found, how large to render random variables and factors, the strength and location of the positioning forces that alter the layout of the factor graph, and the colorization scheme that is applied when the `weights` property is provided.